auth0-samples/github-source-control-integration/README.md

 # GitHub Source Control Integration

-Under [Extensions](https://manage.auth0.com/#/extensions) you'll find the GitHub Deploy extension which allows you to manage your Datbase Connections and Rules in a GitHub repository.
+Under [Extensions](https://manage.auth0.com/#/extensions) you'll find the GitHub Deploy extension which allows you to manage your Database Connections and Rules in a GitHub repository.

 ## Deploying Pages